MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### What are the markets where Community Training is available?

-Community Training is available in all the countries or regions where the Microsoft Azure Marketplace is commercially available.
-See the [**Azure Marketplace documentation**](/azure/marketplace/marketplace-geo-availability-currencies) for more details.
+Community Training is available in the following Azure regions:
+1. West US 2
+2. South Central US
+3. UK South
+4. Southeast Asia
+5. West Europe
+6. East US
+7. Australia East
+8. East US 2
+9. North Europe
+10. West US 3
+11. Sweden Central

 ### Who is the target audience for Community Training?